 (a) The Seller has no obligation to accept return of goods supplied and to credit the Buyer’s account in full save in the following circumstances:

 (i) if goods have been damaged in transit; or

 (ii) if goods are subject to a bona fide complaint in respect of the quality of the goods made pursuant to Clause 5 hereof.

 (b) Any return pursuant to Clause 16 (a) above shall be made within 15 days of receipt in accordance with the Seller’s Returns Policy in force from time to time, which is expressly incorporated into these Conditions.
-The Seller shall only be liable to credit 80% of the invoiced value of goods returned which do not conform with the requirements of this sub-clause and all returns in adherence with clause 16 (a) above will not be subject to any charge for the return of the goods, a full refund will be issued for the goods and the initial delivery charge.
+The Seller shall only be liable to credit 75% of the invoiced value of goods returned which do not conform with the requirements of this sub-clause and all returns in adherence with clause 16 (a) above will not be subject to any charge for the return of the goods, a full refund will be issued for the goods and the initial delivery charge.

 (d) The Seller may, at its absolute discretion, elect to provide by post or any other means, any missing or faulty components or fixings for goods in lieu of accepting a return.

 (f) In no circumstances will the Seller accept a return of any items flagged in the Spicers file as non-returnable or any lines that are not stocked by Spicers/OT Group.